rohilytics/Netflix-Content-Data-Analytics/README.md

 - Integrate machine learning to predict viewer preferences
 - Compare Netflix data with competitors like Amazon Prime or Disney+
-- Dashboard development using tools like Streamlit or Tableau
+- Dashboard development using tools like Tableau

 ## 🤝 Contributing